Intermodalics/tango_ros/RosApp/README.md

 * Download Android Studio (version 2.2 seems to not work properly with this project, you can download previous versions [here](http://tools.android.com/system/app/pages/subPages?path=/download/studio/builds)).

-* When starting Android Studio import the project by selecting the TangoxRos directory.
+* When starting Android Studio import the project by selecting the RosApp directory.

 * In your local.properties file check that the paths to your android sdk and ndk are set properly.
 Example: